Navigating Hidden Issues in Home Renovations

 Provide a revised quote or variation notice

 A good contractor will never continue work without discussing it first.
+This communication is crucial for maintaining trust and ensuring that you are informed every step of the way.

-💰 Will It Cost More?
+Will It Cost More?

 In most cases — yes, because it's additional work that wasn’t visible or included in the original quote.